-Still have questions regarding long term care?
-Schneider & Shulman Associates is here to answer them.
+Schneider & Shulman Associates is here to answer your long term care questions.
 Below is a list of some of the most common questions we get from clients about Long Term Care Insurance and their easy-to-understand answers.

 Q. What is Long Term Care Insurance?